rachfop/takomo-docs/docs/stacks/configuring-stacks.md

 ## Identifying Stacks and Stack Groups

 Stack groups and stacks are identified and can be referenced by their path.
-The paths are like file paths in *nix filesystem where `stacks` directory is the filesystem root.
-The path for the root stack group is `/`, and for any other stack group, it is the absolute file path to the stack group directory from `stacks` directory.
+The paths are like file paths in *nix filesystem where the `stacks` directory is the filesystem root.
+The path for the root stack group is `/`, and for any other stack group, it is the absolute file path to the stack group directory from the `stacks` directory.

 The stack paths follow this same logic with one important difference.
-The path for a stack is the absolute file path to its configuration file from `stacks` directory, appended with a region specifier, that is a forward slash followed by the stack’s region.
+The path for a stack is the absolute file path to its configuration file from the `stacks` directory, appended with a region specifier, that is a forward slash followed by the stack’s region.
 The region specifier can be omitted if the stack has only one region.

 :::info Stack regions
 A stack can have one or more regions.
 The regions are defined in the stack's configuration file, which means there can be more than one CloudFormation stack created from a single stack configuration file.
 :::

 A common name for both stack and stack group paths is **command path**.
 Command path is used in many places in Takomo's configuration files, and also accepted as input arguments by many CLI commands.
-Wherever a command path is required, you can always pass either a stack or stack group path.
+Wherever a command path is required, you can always use either a stack or stack group path.

 #### Example: Stack and Stack Group Paths